 Prof Paul Maruff

 Some women who receive adjuvant chemotherapy for breast cancer complain that their ability to think clearly has been reduced since treatment began.
 Research into this topic is growing and there is now stronger evidence that subtle changes in thinking do occur in some women.
 However the reason for this is still not clear.
 In this session Professor Paul Maruff (Centre for Neuroscience, University of Melbourne) discusses some of the more recent findings of studies of the relationships between cancer, chemotherapy and brain function.
+View our 2017 Chemobrain webinar on our Past Webinars page.

 Dr Roslyn Drummond